XinyuKang22/kata-separation-of-concerns/sections/030_service_structure.md

 7. Returns a HTTP response to the caller (leveraging `fastify`).

 This general pattern will repeat in nearly everything that we build.

+Futhermore, the service performs a couple of functions when starting up:
+1. Creates the `EvidenceService`.
+2. Uses the `EvidenceService` to build the routes.
+3. Starts the server.

 None of these things are performed well in the current solution.
 Even for this very small piece of code, the solution is harder than it should be to understand, the solution is harder to operate (it fails slow), and by mixing logic and effects (calling external services) the solution's logic is harder to test.